JordanD67/PyRat---Pathfinding-Algorithm/README.md

+# About

+This is the software of the course [PyRat](https://formations.imt-atlantique.fr/pyrat).

+Original code by Vincent Gripon.
+Fork revised and maintained by Bastien Pasdeloup.

-# PyRat---Pathfinding-Algorithm
+# Installation and usage

-This project was developed as part of the AI &amp; Algorithms course at IMT Atlantique.
-It focuses on implementing and testing custom pathfinding strategies within the PyRat educational game framework.
+For up to date installation and usage details, please refer to the PyRat website [here](https://formations.imt-atlantique.fr/pyrat/install/).